mathjax/MathJax-docs/web/convert.rst

 Obtaining the Output Metrics
 ============================

-Since the :attr:`em`, :attr:`ex`, and :attr:`containerWidth` all
+Since the :attr:`em`, :attr:`ex`, :attr:`containerWidth`, and
-depend on the location where the math will be placed in the document (they are values based on the surrounding text font and the container elements width), MathJax provides a method for obtaining these values from a given DOM element.
+:attr:`family` properties all depend on the location where the math will be placed in the document (they are values based on the surrounding text font and the container element's width), MathJax provides a method for obtaining these values from a given DOM element.

 .. js:function:: MathJax.getMetricsFor(node, display)